 Statute of Limitations

+In Massachusetts, while there isn’t a specific statute of limitations for asbestos cases, the state adheres to the tort statute of limitations.
 Under ALM GL ch.
-260, § 2A, the plaintiff has three years from the date they discovered the asbestos exposure or three years from diagnosis of an asbestos-related disease.
+260, § 2A, the plaintiff has three years from the date they discovered the asbestos exposure or three years from diagnosis of an asbestos-related disease to take legal action.

 Statute of Repose in Asbestos Construction Cases